Lesser Known Guitar Gods Who Greatly Influenced Me

 Here you can see him having fun in a killer guitar duel with Joe Bonamassa. (and yes, Joe is unbelievable too of course)

 Danny is another master guitarist who should be way more famous.

-Steve Vai is only one of many top guitarist who are known to have mentioned that “Danny comes closer than anyone else to being the best guitar player that ever lived”
+Steve Vai is only one of many top guitarists who are known to have mentioned that “Danny comes closer than anyone else to being the best guitar player that ever lived”

 Plagued by depression, Danny sadly took his own life in 1994 by shooting himself in his garage.

-Sonny is an American blues musicians, especially known for his slide playing.
+Sonny is an American blues musician, especially known for his slide playing.
 Sonny is an underrated guitarist who does some pretty inventive stuff.

 Doyle Bramhall II

 Doyle is another fellow lefty, who just like Eric Gales, has his guitar strung upside-down.

 Born in Texas, Doyle was a childhood friend with Jimmy and Stevie Ray Vaughan